raincrash/ChemStreet/README.md

 daes/ has all the extracted Daes files that can be rendered on AR.

-Finally, IOS Project is also enclosed.
+Finally, (part of the) IOS Project is also enclosed.

 The entity recognision models etc will be uploaded soon.